phpmentoring/resources-tools/vcs/git-tutorial.md

 To tell git to ignore a file that is not yet tracked, create a file in your project root named .gitignore and simply add the path to the file, relative to your project root.
 Each file path should occupy a new line in the .gitignore file.

-To tell git to start ignoring a file that is already being tracked, add the file path to .gitignore but also run the following command to remove the file git's cache:
+To tell git to start ignoring a file that is already being tracked, add the file path to .gitignore but also run the following command to remove the file from git's cache:

 	$ git rm --cached path/to/file